dantosXD/coastaldraftlines/src/pages/index.md

         content: >2-
            Our industry leading professionals install draft systems for any beverage, in any structure.
 Get taps installed in your new developments, apartments, hotels, offices, businesses, or homes.

-          Get a resturant quality two-tap system installed in your home for less than $999.00.
+          We install resturant quality two-tap home systems for under $999.00 for any residence.

-          We can meet the needs of any commercial project reguarless of size professionally and fast.
+          We meet the needs of any commercial project reguarless of size professionally and fast.